Tell me and I forget, teach me and I remember, involve me and I learn.

 It just so happens that American Girl is a passion of Isabelle, who inspired her mother, Marjorie Madfis, to create Yes She Can.
 Of course not every young woman with autism shares Izzie’s passion and expertise in American Girl.
 We understand that.
 But what they all share is the need to develop job skills in a safe yet authentic business environment, particularly the “soft skills” necessary to become employable.

 Incubator and laboratory: At Girl AGain we nurture young women at work without the pressure of a for-profit business.
 We are applying the most effective training techniques that conventional employers as well as autism employment entrepreneurs can use as they begin to hire people on the autism spectrum.

-Professional coaching: Lesli Cattan, LCSW, is Director of Training Programs, and leads a team of extraordinary professionals who work with trainees one-to-one and in small groups at the store focusing on social skills and behavior regulation.
-Marjorie Madfis, MBA, provides coaching in business processes and workplace behavior.
+Professional coaching: Robin Davies Small is our Executive Director, and leads a team of extraordinary professionals who work with trainees one-to-one and in small groups at the store focusing on social skills and behavior regulation.

 We are always seeking job coaches.
 Learn how you can be a coach here.